About Skate Muskoka

 This club simply would not exist without volunteers.
 If you have a child in skating, if you're a skater yourself, or if you just want to support skating in Muskoka, please lend a hand.
 We hope one or more of the opportunities below will fit your skills and suit your schedule.

-Competitions and Events: Skate Muskoka organizes a number of one-off events per year, such as the Fire and Ice show, skating competitions, information sessions, award parties, plus we help out at the Bala Cranberry Festival.
+Competitions and Events: Skate Muskoka organizes a number of one-off events per year such as skating competitions, end of year carnival, information sessions and award parties, plus we help out at the Bala Cranberry Festival.
 Please consider responding when we call for volunteers.
 This is a great "one-and-done" opportunity to help out.

 CanSkate Greeters: Welcoming families, answering questions, distributing and then collecting nametags at CanSkate Sessions.

-Other: Do you see an opportunity to help that doesn't quite fit into one of the categories above?
+Other: Do you see an opportunity to help?
 We'd love to hear it!
-Do you want more information?

 Contact us at info@skatemuskoka.ca